-Less than 1%.
+\ Less than 1%.

 - (1) See "Relationships and Transactions with Related Parties."
 The address of each of these investors is 11 Madison Avenue, 16th Floor, New York, New York 10010, except the address of Offshore Partners is John B. Gorsiraweg 14 Willemstad, Curacao, Netherlands Antilles and the address of DLJ Capital Corp., Sprout Capital VIII L.P. and Sprout Venture Capital LP. is 277 Park Avenue, New York, New York 10172. - (2) Includes 1,685,050 shares of common stock underlying currently exercisable warrants owned by DLJMB Funds and affiliates. - (3) Includes 97,363 shares of common stock underlying currently exercisable warrants owned by Carlyle High Yield Partners. - (4) Represents shares beneficially owned by B&L through a wholly owned subsidiary.
 Mr. McCluski is Senior Vice President and Chief Financial Officer of Bausch & Lomb Incorporated. - (5) Represents shares beneficially owned through wholly owned subsidiaries. - (6) Messrs.
-Dean, Perper, Rogers and Wendt are officers of DLJ Merchant Banking, Inc., an affiliate of the DLJMB Funds.
-Messrs.
-Dean, Perper, Rogers and Wendt disclaim beneficial ownership with respect to the shares held by the DLJMB Funds.
+Cawthorn, Dean, Perper, Rogers and Wendt are officers of DLJ Merchant Banking, Inc., an affiliate of the DLJMB Funds.
+Shares shown for Messrs.
+Cawthorn, Dean, Perper, Rogers and Wendt exclude shares shown as held by the DLJMB Funds, as to which they disclaim beneficial ownership.
 The address of each of these investors is 11 Madison Avenue, New York, New York 10010.